Cross-platform tracking

 let urlResult = PiwikTracker.sharedInstance()?.setVisitorIdFrom(url: URL(string: "piwik://example?pk_vid=35a3c7d060a94360")!) ?? falseBOOL result = [[PiwikTracker sharedInstance] setVisitorIdFromDeepLink:@"piwik://example?pk_vid=25a3c7d060a94360"];

-BOOL result = [[PiwikTracker sharedInstance] setVisitorIdFromURL:[NSURL URLWithString:@"piwik://example?pk_vid=35a3c7d060a94360"]];The most natural place to do this is in your application:openURL:options: delegate callback or in your SceneDelegate deep-link handler:
+BOOL result = [[PiwikTracker sharedInstance] setVisitorIdFromURL:[NSURL URLWithString:@"piwik://example?pk_vid=35a3c7d060a94360"]];Call this from your application:openURL:options: delegate callback or SceneDelegate deep-link handler:

 func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey: Any] = [:]) -> Bool {